-Tab E1 Secretary of Defense Environmental Award Category Cultural Resources Management - Installation
+Tab E1 Secretary of Defense Environmental Award Category Cultural Resources Management - Small Installation

-Eligibility: Presented to an installation that has made significant and lasting contributions to DoD cultural resources management (CRM).
-The installation must show that it has a current and approved Integrated Cultural Resources Management Plan (ICRMP) for the entire achievement period.
-All types (industrial, non-industrial) and sizes (large, small) of installations are eligible in this award category.
-The winner will receive a trophy and a Secretary of Defense certificate.
-Honorable mentions will receive a Secretary of Defense certificate.
+Eligibility: Presented to a small installation or Civil Works facility with less than 10,000 acres, including leased, military-owned, or administered outlying ranges or training practice areas that has made significant and lasting contributions to DoD CRM.
+To be eligible for cultural resources awards, installations or civil works facilities must be covered by an approved Integrated Cultural Resources Management Plan (ICRMP) during the entire achievement period.
+All types (industrial, non-industrial) of small installations or Civil Works facilities are eligible for this award.
+The winner will receive a trophy and a Secretary of Defense certificate; honorable mentions will receive a Secretary of Defense certificate.

-Judging Criteria: The judges will evaluate nominations based on the following criteria (see Judging Guidance for additional detail):
+Judging Criteria: The judges will evaluate nominations based on the six criteria in the Judging Guidance.
+In evaluating the nomination, judges should focus on the following factors:

+- 1. Program Management:

-- 1. How well the nominee managed their CRM program, in accordance with the goals and objectives of the installation ICRMP and mission support needs. - 2.
-The installation's involvement developing any Program Alternatives or utilizing existing Program Alternatives during award achievement period. - 3.
-How well the nominee supported the military readiness/responsible CRM practices mission. - 4.
-How effectively the nominee disseminated lessons learned to others (internal and external to the installation). - 5.
-The nominee's success involving internal and external stakeholders in the CRM program. - 6.
+- a.
+How well the nominee managed their CRM program, in accordance with the goals and objectives of the installation ICRMP and mission support needs.

+- 2. Technical Merit:

+- a.
+The program's technical merits.

+- b.
+The installation's involvement developing compliance documents such as Memoranda of Agreement (MOA) or Programmatic Agreements, as well as developing new or utilizing existing Program Alternatives during award achievement period.

+- 3. Orientation to Mission:

+- a.
+How well the nominee's CRM program and practices supported military readiness and installation mission.

+- 4. Transferability:

+- a.
+How effectively the nominee disseminated lessons learned to others (internal and external to the installation).

+- 5. Stakeholder Interaction:

+- a.
+The nominee's success in reaching out and working with internal and external stakeholders and consulting parties as part of the CRM program.

+- 6. Impact/Outcomes:

+- a.
 The nominee's plans to ensure that the impacts of program accomplishments extend beyond the achievement period.